Cwarcup/jbook/README.md

 ### General Solution

 `iFrame` is a good solution for this problem.
 See details [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+Need to also disable direct communication between the child and parent.

 ---